 If you’re in need of a to-do list for the time between receiving your acceptance letter(s) and move-in day, don’t worry — we’ve got you covered!

-- Make sure the schools you’ve applied to have your FAFSA information
+- Make sure the schools you’ve been accepted to have your FAFSA information.

 April – May